Mariana Caló and Francisco Queimadela

 As part of the 'State of spirit' exhibition, an immersive listening session promoted by Quarto Mundo will take place at the Carlos Alberto Chapel in the gardens of Palácio de Cristal.

-Saturday, 29 January 2026, at 7 pm
+Thursday, 29 January 2026, at 7 pm

 Conference: A cosmic vision of late capitalism by Joël Vacheron